telmonteiro/AMATERASU/README.md

 ## What is AMATERASU?

 AMATERASU (AutoMATic Equivalent-width Retrieval for Activity Signal Unveiling) is a simple Python tool to check for periods in spectral activity indices similar to an input period.
 This way, by running AMATERASU for a spectral line, the user can see if the input period may be correlated with activity.
-It's important to note that AMATERASU follows a methodology similar to the one described in Gomes da Silva et al. 2025 (in prep) and is heavily inspired by ACTIN2.

 ## How does AMATERASU work?

-AMATERASU computes the equivalent width (EW) of a spectral line in a normalization independent way, by using the 90th percentile of the flux in a given window as the continuum level.
+AMATERASU computes the equivalent width (EW) of a spectral line in a normalization independent way, by using the 85th percentile of the flux in a given window as the continuum level.
 It computes the EW for an array of bandpasses, going from 0.1 \r{A} up to a user defined width.

 This way, the input includes the spectral line center, bandpass width and a window that includes both the line and some continuum.
 By default, the flux is interpolated inside the window, with a step similar to the original spectrum's step.
 The maximum bandpass and the interpolation window can be given manually or automatically.
 Automatically, the spectra are coadded and then the code uses the find_peaks function of scipy to find spectral lines in a given order and then retrieves the FWHM of the closest line to be studied (threshold of 0.1 \r{A}).
-The bandpass window is a multiple (rounded) of the FWHM retrieved (by default 5 times) and the interpolation window is triple that (15 times the FWHM).
+The bandpass window is a multiple (rounded) of the FWHM retrieved (by default 5 times) and the interpolation window is five times that (25 times the FWHM).

 Having retrieved a time series of EWs measurements for a given bandpass, AMATERASU cleans the data by 3-sigma sequential clipping and binning the data by night.